BryanHarrisScripts/Afterglow-Echoes-of-Sentience/AI Prompts/24 Blocks - Individual Prompts.md

     - "Given the tone and content of this script, what rating would you anticipate it receiving (G, PG, PG-13, R)?
 Are there any modifications that could make it more appropriate for a broader or specific age group without compromising its essence?"

     - "Identify any cultural, social, or historical references in the script.
-How might these be clarified or expanded upon to increase their relevance and impact for the audience?"
+How might these be perceived by international audiences or those unfamiliar with the context?
+Provide suggestions to improve clarity or inclusivity."

-<a href="#top">Back to Top</a>

----